Release Notes for JMRI 4.21.4 release

 Subject: Test Release 4.21.4 of JMRI/DecoderPro is available for download.

 This is a test release.
 Please post a note if you encounter any new or old bugs!
 And please back up your JMRI files before installing this, in case you want to go back to an earlier version.

 This is the next in a series of test releases.
-We expect this series to end in the next JMRI production release in early summer 2020.
+We expect this series to end in the next JMRI production release in early 2021.
 (See the tentative release schedule)